Part 1 of Torrey Holistics’ series on cannabis and anxiety. READ PART 2

-There are a number of different strategies for reducing and managing anxiety, and most of them come down to setting and following routines that rewire existing thought patterns.
-By practicing science-backed stress reduction techniques, it is possible to reshape your ways of thinking so that the cognitive pathways contributing to your anxiety are replaced by those contributing to your well-being instead.
+There are a number of different strategies for reducing and managing anxiety, but most of them come down to setting and following routines that rewire our existing thought patterns.
+By practicing science-backed stress reduction techniques, it is possible to reshape your ways of thinking so that the cognitive pathways contributing to your anxiety are replaced by those that support your well-being instead.

-If you are a runner, you are all too familiar with the runner’s high, or the warm, fuzzy feeling that causes you to forget the pain you have just endured and lace up again tomorrow.
+If you are a runner, you are all too familiar with the runner’s high, or the warm, fuzzy feeling that causes you to forget the pain you have just endured and lace up again the next morning.
 Exercise-induced euphoria is a classic example of flow.
-In addition to aerobic activity, other activities conducive to flow include mindfulness practice (meditation, yoga, grounding), creating art or music, having sex or sharing affection, and practicing bodily self-care (e.g., getting a massage).
-(8) (9) (10)
+In addition to aerobic activity, other activities conducive to flow include mindfulness practice (e.g. meditation or yoga), creating art or music, having sex, and practicing self-care (e.g. getting a massage).

-Interestingly, the biological state of flow is characterized by the release of anandamide, the body’s internally-produced equivalent to THC (tetrahydrocannabinol).(11) THC is a compound found in cannabis and, when consumed, is responsible for producing the mind-altering effects commonly associated with use of the plant.
-THC, CBD (cannabidiol), and hundreds of other cannabis compounds known as cannabinoids work synergistically with the stress-regulating systems of the body, suggesting that — with practice — cannabis may facilitate the formation of habits that are helpful for reducing the amount of anxiety in your life.
+Interestingly, the biological state of flow is characterized by the release of anandamide, the body’s internally-produced equivalent to THC.
+THC is a compound found in cannabis that, when consumed, is responsible for producing the mind-altering effects commonly associated with use of the plant.
+THC, CBD, and hundreds of other cannabinoids work synergistically with the stress-regulating systems of the body.
+Furthermore, this suggests that — with practice — cannabis may facilitate the formation of habits that are helpful for reducing the amount of anxiety in your life.

-One similarity between THC and CBD is that both cannabinoids are linked to fear memory extinction,(14) meaning that exposure to situations linked with traumatic or stressful experiences do not invoke as intense of a reaction.
+One similarity between THC and CBD is that both cannabinoids are linked to fear memory extinction.
+Fear memory extinction is the process through which anxiety caused by exposure to a traumatic or stressful event is diminished.
 For individuals dealing with panic disorders, the ability to reduce the intensity of a situation can sometimes be enough to allow you to stop, take a deep breath, and curb the cyclical thought storm that ultimately culminates into a full-blown panic attack.
-Cannabis reduces anxiety through a variety of mechanisms — many of which we have yet to understand — underscoring the importance of incorporating a full spectrum of naturally-occurring cannabis compounds (or at the very least, THC and CBD) in order to achieve the maximum therapeutic impact afforded by the plant.
+Cannabis reduces anxiety through a variety of mechanisms — many of which we have yet to fully understand — underscoring the importance of incorporating a full spectrum of naturally-occurring cannabis compounds into one’s cannabis regimen.
+This, in turn, allows the consumer to harness the plant’s full therapeutic impact.

-One misconception people have about cannabis is that it can fix all of your problems after one use.
+One misconception many people have about cannabis is that it can fix all of your problems after one use.
 This is not true.
 Just as anxiety management techniques require practice to achieve results, cannabis must be used regularly to experience its long-term benefits.
-Tinctures are a versatile option for incorporating cannabis into your daily routine.
+Tinctures are a versatile option for incorporating cannabis into one’s daily routine.
 A great product for this is Dr. Raw’s Focus formula tincture.
-With 20 parts CBD and 1 part THC, one dose does not produce a high, but it does impart the synergistic benefits of both THC and CBD.
-One of the added benefits of taking a high-CBD product in the morning includes boosting alertness and concentration, (18) allowing you to reach flow more easily and without feeling high.
+With 20 parts CBD and 1 part THC, one dose does not produce a high, but does impart the synergistic benefits of both THC and CBD.
+In addition, taking a high-CBD product in the morning can boost alertness and concentration, allowing you to reach flow more easily and without feeling high.
 When using tinctures, you can let your dose absorb under your tongue, or put it in your coffee or breakfast.

 By now, you probably recognize that simply knowing all of this information is not enough to reduce and manage anxiety.
 Regular practice is needed to alter thought patterns and yield long-term results.
 Luckily, cannabis is a wonderful supplement to assist you in taking these steps.
-In the next blog post on Managing Anxiety with Cannabis, I will discuss more ways of incorporating cannabis into your daily regimen and address how it can be helpful for managing other symptoms of anxiety, including insomnia, muscle tension, and panic attacks.
+In the next blog post on Managing Anxiety with Cannabis, I will discuss more ways of incorporating cannabis into your daily regimen and address how it can be helpful for managing the more acute symptoms of anxiety, such as panic attacks.
 Until then, remember to be kind to yourself, as it is normal to experience anxiety during times like these.
 At Torrey Holistics, we hope you will take solace in knowing that we will be here to help you every step of the way.

 These statements have not been evaluated by the FDA.
 Nothing said, done, typed, printed or reproduced by Torrey Holistics is intended to diagnose, prescribe, treat or take the place of a licensed physician.